giorgimode/Docker/docker-memcached/README.md

 # About this Repo

-Tthe official Docker image for [memcached](https://registry.hub.docker.com/_/memcached/).
+This is memory Memcached docker image for poolingpeople.

 The full readme is generated over in [docker-library/docs](https://github.com/docker-library/docs), specificially in [docker-library/docs/memcached](https://github.com/docker-library/docs/tree/master/memcached).